po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/20-Stu_Event-Delegation-Handling/README.md

 # 📐 Add Comments to Implementation of using closures for event delegation

-Work with a partner to add comments describing the functionality of the code found in [Unsolved](./Unsolved).
+Work with a partner to add comments describing the functionality of the code found in [Unsolved JavaScript file](./Unsolved/assets/js/script.js).

 ## 📝 Notes